 All submitted papers will be peer-reviewed by our committees, accepted papers at the conference will be considered for publication in the Asian Economic Journal.
 Authors are required to submit the papers to AEJ for peer review publication at the journal website.
 Do check the instructions below for the house style before submitting your paper.
-You may also use the template Word Document file provided as a reference.
+You may also use the template Word Document file (version 3 latest) provided as a reference.

 All submissions must meet two criteria to be considered for publication and to be eligible for refereeing.

 - First, the submission must be clearly related to 1 or more of the 27 economies covered by the Asian Economic Journal (AEJ): Afghanistan, Bangladesh, Bhutan, Brunei, Cambodia, China, East Timor, Hong Kong, India, Indonesia, Japan, Korea, Laos, Macau, Malaysia, Maldives, Mongolia, Myanmar, Nepal, Pakistan, Papua New Guinea, the Philippines, Singapore, Sri Lanka, Taiwan, Thailand and Vietnam.

 - Second, the total length of a submission, including the title, author information, abstract, text, tables, figures, notes, references and appendices, should not exceed by more than 20 percent the AEJ limit for published papers of 8000 words.

 The Program Committee will evaluate abstracts of proposed papers for the Convention.
 Evaluation of abstracts will be based primarily on the quality of the economic analysis that abstracts indicate the paper will contain, but also on appropriateness of the proposed paper for the Convention.
 Authors will be informed of the results of this evaluation by 31 May 2022 (new COVID-19 postponement date).